 Shopify accounts start at just $9 per month, plus 2.7% per transaction but can also range up to even more than $299 per month plus 2.4% + $0.30 per online transaction and 2.4% per in-person transaction.

-Now that you’ve learned about the five best Square competitors, let’s consider how to choose between these five alternatives.
+Now that you’ve learned about the five best Square competitors, let’s consider how to choose between these five Square alternatives.
 As a reminder, most companies like Square are pretty similar to Square in most facets of their POS offerings.
 So, the decision on which Square competitor will best serve your business will likely stem from the smaller details.
-As a result, we suggest you narrow down your search for Square alternatives based on what details about Square POS systems don’t quite suit your business.
+As a result, we suggest you narrow down your search for alternatives to Square based on what details about Square POS systems don’t quite suit your business.

 Square’s fee structure might not fit with your business’s needs.
 Square’s fees will currently cost you as follows:

 Ultimately, with the same flat-rate across all of their devices, Square’s payment processing fees are better structured for businesses who want simple, easy to understand fees and make mid-sized transactions.

 Square competitors, on the other hand, offer default fee structures that are better suited for larger transactions.
 For instance, Intuit GoPayment’s default payment processing fee is 2.4% + $0.25.
 With a lower percentage rate, despite the higher added cent fee, Intuit GoPayment might be more cost-effective, especially with larger transaction sizes.

 With PayPal Here, on the other hand, their default payment processing fee is 2.7%, which while very straightforward, will generally be more expensive for your business, unless you have very small transactions.
 Therefore, if your business typically deals with transactions on either side of the size spectrum—either very small or very large, then a payment processing fee structure other than Square’s base 2.6% + $0.10 might be a better fit for your business.